Sitti: Early life

-Sitti Navarro was born to lawyer Rolando Navarro and Lydia Baiddin, in Manila, Philippines.
-Sitti is of Samal and Tausūg descent.
+Sitti Navarro was born to lawyer Rolando Navarro and Lydia Baiddin, in Las Piñas, Philippines.
+Sitti is of Sama and Tausūg descent.
 She identifies herself as being Jama Mapun (Sama Kagayan), one of the Sama-Bajau subgroups in Tawi-Tawi.
 She graduated from the University of the Philippines Diliman in April 2005 with a degree in Business Economics and was a dean's lister at said university.
 In high school, she was editor-in-chief of the school paper and graduated as valedictorian of her class at Saint Francis of Assisi College, Las Piñas Campus.

 In college, she was an active member of the AIESEC Local Committee where she was the Vice President for Outgoing Exchange from 2003 to 2004.
 She was also a member of the Organization of Business Economics Majors (OBEM) in UP Diliman.

 Sitti has won two beauty pageant awards: the title of Miss Visayas 2001 in the Miss Travel Girl Pageant, and the first runner-up in the search for "Miss Silka" where she was also named Miss Friendship and Best in Swimwear.